 The California Association of Public Hospitals and Health Systems (CAPH) represents California’s 21 public health care systems, which include county-affiliated systems and the five University of California academic medical centers.
 Together, these systems form the core of the state’s health care safety net.

 Despite representing just 6% of all hospitals in the state, CAPH members operate in 15 counties where 80% of the state’s population lives, and provide 40% of all hospital care to California’s remaining uninsured and 35% of all hospital care to Medi-Cal beneficiaries in the communities they serve.
-These 21 health care systems serve 2.85 million patients annually, operate more than 200 outpatient clinic facilities, and provide more than 11.5 million outpatient visits each year.
-They operate more than half of California’s top-level burn and trauma centers, and train more than half of all new doctors in the state.
+These 21 health care systems serve 2.85 million patients annually, operate more than 200 outpatient clinic facilities, and provide more than 10 million outpatient visits each year.
+They operate more than half of California’s top-level burn and trauma centers, and train half of all new doctors in hospitals the state.

 As a trade association, CAPH works to advance policy and advocacy efforts that strengthen the capacity of its members to ensure access to comprehensive, high-quality, culturally sensitive health care services for all Californians, regardless of insurance status, ability to pay, or other circumstance, and educate the next generation of health care professionals.